Private drinking water wells

-The Centers for Disease Control and Prevention recommends regular mechanical maintenance and testing your well every spring.
-Regular testing is recommended because contaminant levels can change over time.
+The Centers for Disease Control and Prevention recommends regular mechanical maintenance and tests every spring.
+Regular tests are recommended because contaminant levels can change over time.
 You should also test your well:

 - Before you use it for the first time.